 Arrival at Athens Airport

-If you are visiting Greece from the United States, odds are you will fly through the Athens airport at least once.
+If you are traveling to Greece with kids from the United States, odds are you will fly through the Athens airport at least once.
 It is a very easy airport to navigate, and some airlines offer special check-in lines for families.The Athens airport (ATH) is approximately 30-45 minutes from the popular tourist area, Plaka.
 This is where you will find most of the must see attractions in Athens.

 Currently, visitors to Greece must either submit their vaccination record or a negative PCR test taken within the last 72 hours (ages 5 and older).
 You are also required to complete a PLF (Passenger Locator Form) at least 24 hours before entering Greece.
 A QR code will be sent to you via email the day before travel.
 This QR code needs to be presented when entering the country.
 Only one PLF needs to be completed for each family.

 Since we are a family of 5, we needed two taxis in Athens every time we went anywhere (this is a COVID regulation and may change later).
 The metro was also an option, but we spent most of our time walking everywhere.
 If you stay somewhere central like Plaka, you can walk to everything.

 If you need a reliable transfer service in Athens, I highly recommend Stavros: +30 697 490 6763 or go to his website, Geo Mediterra (he also offers tours).
 He drove us from the airport to the city multiple times (upon arrival and departure).
 Taxi rates are set by the government and currently the cost is 35 Euros from the airport to the city center.

 What to do in Athens with Kids